 - Various historic districts

-This area lies north of the River Thames.
+As the name implies, this area lies north of the River Thames.

-In North London you can find:
+In North London, you can find:

 - A community spirit

 The last and most important region is the heart of the city itself, Central London.

 It’s one of the most densely populated and developed areas in London.

 Every street is filled with average Joe’s like you and me, going about their everyday lives.